ehehalt/maze/README.md

 ## Samples

-The first sample creates a 10x10 maze with the *Aldous Broder* algorithm and print the result to the output:
+The first sample creates a 10x10 maze with the [Aldous Broder Algorithm](http://weblog.jamisbuck.org/2011/1/17/maze-generation-aldous-broder-algorithm) and print out the result:

 ``` go
 package main